 - MRSC, Member of the Royal Society of Chemistry

-- Visiting lecturer, Faculty of Life Sciences & Medicine, King’s College London
+- Visiting Senior Lecturer, Faculty of Life Sciences & Medicine, King’s College London

 - Member of the Management Committee, Museum of Life Sciences, King’s College London

 Knowledge about the chemical profiles of plants and fungi helps us understand how they function and adapt to their environment and can help us find solutions to global challenges.
 Natural products are a vital source of food, medicines and other resources; they should be authentic, fit for purpose and sustainable.